Netflix/metaflow-service/services/ui_backend_service/docs/environment.md

 ## Card content restriction

 The `MF_CARD_LOAD_POLICY` (default `full`) environment variable can be set to `blurb_only` to return a Python code snippet to access card using Metaflow client, instead of loading actual HTML card payload.

+## Scaling reads using read replicas

+Databases such as [Amazon Aurora](https://aws.amazon.com/rds/aurora/) provide [read replicas](https://aws.amazon.com/rds/features/read-replicas/) that make it easy to elastically scale beyond the capacity constraints of single database instance for heavy read workloads.
+You are able to separate out the reads and the writes of this application by setting the following two environment variables:

+>```
+> USE_SEPARATE_READER_POOL = 1
+> MF_METADATA_DB_READ_REPLICA_HOST = <READ_REPLICA_ENDPOINT>
+>```

+As the name suggests, the `USE_SEPARATE_READER_POOL` variable creates a separate read pool with the same min/max pool size as the writer pool.
+It is also required to set this variable `MF_METADATA_DB_READ_REPLICA_HOST` to point to the read replica endpoint that is typically a load balancer in front of all the database's read replicas.

+### Accounting for eventual consistency

+When a read replica is created, there is a lag between the time a transaction is committed to the writer instance and the time when the newly written data is available in the read replica.
+In Amazon Aurora, this [lag is usually much less than 100ms](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html) because the replicas share the same underlying storage layer as the writer instance thereby avoiding the need to copy data into the replica nodes.
+This Metaflow UI service application is read heavy and hence is a great candidate for scaling reads using this model.